-YOU DON'T HEAR ME
+YOU DON'T HEAR ME?

 Approximately 500 babies, toddlers and children under age 3 currently live incarcerated with their mothers in prisons across Mexico.
 They have been described as “the invisible children.”
 Until 2016, Mexico had no laws recognizing the rights of these children or mandating specific treatment for them while living in prison.
 Although enacted, no action has been taken by the government to enforce this legislation and no portion of the prison budget is dedicated to providing even the most basic necessities to these children.
 Even the basics as clothing, food, proper hygiene, and medical care is not taken care of by the prisons..
-These invisible children continue to live in crowded prison cells with their mothers, have no separation or protection from the general prison population, are repeatedly exposed to inappropriate, dangerous and potentially traumatic events including physical violence and sexual behavior and are also at high risk of being abused and neglected.
+These invisible children continue to live in crowded prison cells with their mothers, have no separation or protection from the general prison population, are repeatedly exposed to inappropriate, dangerous and potentially traumatic events including physical violence and sexual behaviour and are also at high risk of being abused and neglected.

 Since four years Saskia Nino de Rivera created the organisation Reinserta where she and her team seek to transform the lives of children who are born and live in prison with their mothers.
 The transitioning of the children out of prison at age 3 is not enough to help children recover.
 Many of these children will go from prison into orphanages, with little opportunity for one-on-one adult care.
 They may be seen as unable to benefit from a proper education due to significant developmental.
 If victimized while in prison, they are at greater risk of future revictimization and both early maltreatment and having an incarcerated parent put children at increased risk of becoming criminally involved and incarcerated themselves.